View of Lake Vänern and the green landscape from Kinnekulle.

 Discover the Signature trail Kinnekulle

-The Kinnekulle trail takes you deep into Sweden’s fascinating natural and cultural heritage within the UNESCO biosphere area of Vänern Archipelago with Kinnekulle.
-This 45 kilometer long trail winds across the more than 300 meter high plateau of Kinnekulle.
-A visit to the lookout tower at Högkullen is highly recommended.
-From here, you can enjoy a spectacular view of Läckö Castle and Lake Vänern on a clear day.
-In spring, the Martorpsfallet waterfall rushes over limestone formations, and in early summer, the ground in Munkängarna Nature Reserve is covered with blooming wild garlic.
+A visit to the viewpoint tower at Högkullen is highly recommended.
+From here, in clear weather, you can enjoy magnificent views stretching towards Läckö Slott and Lake Vänern.
+In spring, Martorpsfallet rushes powerfully over the limestone formations, and in early summer, the ground in the Munkängarna nature reserve is covered with blooming wild garlic.

 See and do along the trail